cloudfoundry/csb-brokerpak-azure/docs/mssql-db-fog-config.md

 See [configuration documentation](./configuration.md) and [Azure installation documentation](azure-installation.md) for reference.

-To globally configure *server_credential_pairs*, include the following in the configuration file for the broker:
+To configure *server_credential_pairs*, include the following in the configuration file for the broker:

 ```yaml
 azure: